 Test Preparation

-Blood is drawn from a vein, and results usually come within 24 hours.
+Blood is drawn from a vein, and results are usually available within a day.

 When to Consult a Doctor